How Emotionally Unavailable Parents Shape Your Childhood

 - Difficulty trusting others

-- Difficulty forming secure attachment style
+- Difficulty forming a secure attachment style

 - Codependency and unhealthy relationship patterns.